Youngest Age to Fly Alone: Every Airline's Minimum

 Overview

-The youngest age a child can fly alone varies by airline, ranging from 4 years old (Air France) to 14 years old (Virgin Atlantic).
-Most major US airlines — including Delta, United, American, and Southwest — accept unaccompanied minors from age 5.
-However, “flying alone” requires enrolling in the airline's Unaccompanied Minor (UM) program, which provides supervised escort service from check-in through arrival.
+The youngest age a child can fly alone varies by airline.
+Most major US airlines accept unaccompanied minors from around age 5, though some international carriers set higher minimums.
+“Flying alone” typically requires enrolling in the airline's Unaccompanied Minor (UM) program, which provides supervised escort service from check-in through arrival.

 Children below the minimum age cannot fly without an adult (18+) on the same flight.
-The UM program is mandatory up to a certain age (typically 14), after which teens can fly completely solo without the service.
-Below is a complete comparison of minimum age requirements across 10 major airlines, sorted from youngest to oldest.
+The UM program is generally mandatory for younger children, after which teens can fly completely solo without the service.
+Specific age thresholds vary by airline — always confirm directly.

 |---|---|---|---|---|